stevencurtis/SwiftCoding/ThrowInsideAClosure/README.md

 One of the important things in swift is using [*closures*](https://medium.com/swift-coding/swift-closures-c14cb7aa2170) to make functions return and good practice for Swift coders.

 ## The ordinary use of closures
-One of the uses of `closures` is to
+One of the uses of `closures` is to do something, and then something else (clear, right?)

 ![doThis](Images/doThis.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/ba8ef46546d7847e9f9285589e8f2461)<sub>